Affected Roles: Owner, Administrator

 Example URL: http://192.168.1.90:8245

-If you have not yet set up a new Username and Password for the camera, use:
+If you have not set up a new Username and Password for the camera yet, use:

-Note: DW cameras now require a password assignment when initially connecting.
-Please read Assigning Passwords to IP Cameras for more information.
+**NOTE: DW cameras now require a password assignment when initially connecting.
+Please read for more information.

-If the camera displays video in the web client, but not in DW Spectrum or ODM, check the camera’s streaming settings and test the camera using H.264 instead of H.265.
+If the camera displays video in the web client, but not in DW Spectrum® IPVMS or in ODM, please check the camera’s streaming settings and test the camera using an H.264 codec instead of an H.265 codec.